 Response to the Hogs and Pigs Survey is voluntary.
 Some producers refuse to participate in the survey.
 Others cannot be located during the data collection period and some submit incomplete reports.
 These nonrespondents must be accounted for if accurate estimates of hogs are to be made.
-For the Hogs and Pigs Survey, nonrespondents are accounted for by adjusting the weights of the respondents.
+For the Hogs and Pigs Survey, most nonrespondents are accounted for by adjusting the weights of the respondents.
 The adjustment occurs by stratum as the bounded strata represent homogeneous groupings of similar sized farms.
+Also, the adjustment is performed for each individual item (total hogs, market hogs, pig crop) because sometimes only a partial report is obtained.
 The largest stratum is unbounded and is made up of large and, often unique, farms.
 Nonrespondents in this stratum and the nonoverlap tracts must be manually imputed by RFO statisticians and their weights are not adjusted.
-The adjustment is performed by individual item on the questionnaire (total hogs, market hogs, pig crop) so adjustments for item nonresponse (partial reports) and unit nonresponse (refusals and inaccessibles) are done in a single calculation.

 Two estimators are used to compute direct measures of the hog inventory items.
 The "reweighted" estimator and the "adjusted" estimator are computationally identical except in how the nonresponse adjustments are made.
-The reweighted estimator uses a global weight adjustment across all usable reports.
+The reweighted estimator uses a global weight adjustment across all reported and estimated reports.
 Using the previous example, if 180 of the original 200 respond, the weights of the 180 will be adjusted to 1,000 divided by 180, or 5.56.
 The nonresponse weight adjustment for the adjusted estimator uses an additional piece of information.
 When a sampled farm refuses to cooperate, interviewers will probe to determine the presence of hogs even though the number is not known.
 This presence/absence indicator is used in the weight adjustment.

 Point estimates, also called direct expansions, for both estimators are calculated by multiplying the reported value by the nonresponse weight and summing to a stratum total.
 A variance estimate is also computed at the stratum level.
 The nonoverlap tracts are treated as an additional stratum.
-Totals and variances are additive across strata to form a state estimate and states are additive to a national estimate.
+Totals and variances are additive across strata to form a State estimate and states are additive to a National estimate.

 Ratio estimates are also computed for many items.
 For example, market hogs can be estimated as a percent of total inventory.
 A matched record ratio of current quarter data to previous quarter data is used to indicate change.
-Ratio indications use the reweighted estimator described above for the numerator and denominator direct expansions.
-Both the numerator and denominator must be complete in order for that record to be used in the ratio estimator.
+Ratio indications use the reweighted estimator described above for the numerator and denominator.
+Both the numerator and denominator must be complete for that record to be included in the ratio estimator.

-Estimation: When all samples are accounted for, all responses fully edited, and the analysis material is reviewed, each RFO executes summarizes for their states.
-When all states have been summarized, Headquarters executes the national summary.
-Since all states conduct identical surveys, the samples can be pooled and national survey results computed.
+Estimation: When all samples are accounted for, all responses fully edited, and the analysis material is reviewed, each RFO executes summaries for their states.
+When all states have been summarized, Headquarters executes the National summary.
+Since all states conduct identical surveys, the samples can be pooled, and National survey results computed.
 The summary results provide multiple point estimates and their standard errors for each data series being estimated.
 It also provides information used to assess the performance of the current survey and evaluate the quality of the survey estimates, such as strata level expansions, response rates, and percent of the expansion from usable reports.